A Complete Guide to Angel Investors for Small Businesses and Startups

 4. Incubators and accelerators

 Incubators and accelerators provide mentorship and resources to startups and often have a network of angel investors they can introduce startups to.
+This can be an effective method for finding angel investors for startup businesses.

 5. Entrepreneurial events